pmur002/xdvir-rjournal/motivation-letter/motivation-letter.md

 The R Journal
 \bigskip

-Dear Professor Cook,
+Dear Editor,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider the article titled "Rendering LaTeX in R" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+The manuscript introduces the new package called `xdvir` which allows users to render LaTeX fragments in R plots, including labels and data symbols for `ggplot` plots.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+We believe the readers of the R Journal will find this article helpful for their work because it provides access to the sophisticated typesetting capabilities of LaTeX for drawing text labels and annotations on R plots, for example the ability to render high-quality mathematical equations.

 \bigskip
 \bigskip